cardano-community/koios-python/README.md

 **Koios** is best described as a Decentralized and Elastic RESTful query layer for exploring data on Cardano blockchain to consume within applications/wallets/explorers/etc. <p>
 **Koios** is really useful for developers because resource and maintenance requirements for Cardano blockchain components (e.g. cardano-node, cardano-db-sync) are ever-growing.
 It also simplifies how to query complex information from the blockchain.

 This library allows getting data from the Cardano Blockchain using a simple syntaxis in your Python code.
-All the querys follow REST operations:
+All the querys follow Koios API REST operations.

+## Features
 - Supported REST Services:
     - [x] Network
         - Chain Tip